marreman/talkative/README.md

 # mediator.js - A simple JavaScript Mediator
 This is an implementation of the mediator pattern in JavaScript.
 I don't how many of you make these yourself or if you use browser native JavaScript events to achieve this type of functionality.
 I've posted it here to get your insights and knowledge so that we can make it better together =).

-## The advantage of not using native browser events
+## Not using native browser events
 By using regular functions instead of native browser events, we're able to use mediator.js in both browsers and node.js.
+I don't know about the difference in performance though.
+Please enlighten me! =)

 ## Usage example
 	var mediator = new Mediator();